jameshell/DotNetDesignPatterns/AbstractFactory/README.md

 be potentially overridden.
 - Use an interface when you only need to specify the expected functionality of a class.
+- AbstractProduct declares an interface for a type of product object.
 ### Pattern Consequences
 - The client is decoupled from the concrete factory implementation.
 ### Related Patterns